appuniversum/ember-appuniversum/README.md

 [yalc](https://github.com/wclr/yalc) is a good alternative if the npm link setup doesn't work as expected.

 ### Releases:
+> Make sure all the merged PRs have the correct label, so they show up in the changelog

 Release to npm: `GITHUB_AUTH=your-token npm run release` and follow the prompts